q-inho/hhat_lang/docs/dialects/heather/current_syntax.md

 ```
 if(
-   cond1: some-result
+   eq(a b): some-result
-   cond2: { some-bracket-body-result }
+   lt(a b): { some-bracket-body-result }
    true: else-result
 )
 ```

-An `if` statement is like a call with options: each option is one condition with its result.
+An `if` statement is a call with options: each option is one condition with its result.
 If the result contains multiple expressions, it must be inside a bracket body.
 The last condition can be a `true` option, representing the `else` clause in other programming languages, or a fallback `default`.

 ## 9. Pattern matching (`match`)